apache/nuttx/configs/olimex-lpc1766stk/README.txt

     2015-06-06: Modified to use the Union File System.
 Untested.
       This configuration was ported to the lincoln60 which has an LPC1769 and, hence, more SRAM.
-Additional memory reduction steps were required to run on the LPC1769 (suggesting that the LPC1766 is hopeless).
-See nuttx/configs/lincoln60/README.txt for additional
+Additional memory reduction steps were required to run on the LPC1769.
+See nuttx/configs/lincoln60/README.txt for additional information.
-      information.

   thttpd-nxflat:
     This builds the THTTPD web server example using the THTTPD and